What services do you offer?

-We are a team of professional wedding ceremony officiants that will guide you through the process of your wedding ceremony.
-We will provide you with forms and instructions for obtaining your marriage license.
+We are a team of professional wedding ceremony officiants and photographers that will guide you through the process of having a legal elopement ceremony We will provide you with forms and instructions for obtaining your marriage license.
 We'll also file your completed marriage license for you.

 We also offer optional photography services designed to capture your big day and to help keep you on budget.
 If you're planning a very small private or secret ceremony, we can assist you by providing the required witnesses.

 Is a marriage license required?

 Only if you wish to be legally married.
 A marriage license is not required if you plan to have a symbolic commitment ceremony or a vow renewal for your existing marriage.